 Source/Collection of Data: Using an automated agency system maintained by the Permitting and Registration Support Division, this measure tracks the quantities of used oil reported annually by used oil collection centers.
-The report is due on January 25 of each year and reflects activities for the previous year.
-No information is received during the first quarter and the totals are collected from forms received during the second quarter and late filings during the third quarter.

-Method of Calculation: Performance data are obtained from querying automated agency systems for the number of quarts of used oil collected for processing.
+The report is due on January 25 of each year and reflects activities for the previous calendar year.
+No information is received during the first or fourth quarter.
+Data is collected from forms received during the second quarter and late filings during the third quarter.
+Method of Calculation: Performance data is obtained from querying automated systems Internal Data Application (IDA) for the number of quarts of used oil collected for processing.
+The total is the number of quarts of used oil diverted from landfills or improper disposal for the reporting period.

-Data Limitations: The TCEQ has no control over the number of quarts of used oil received by collection centers.
+Data Limitations: TCEQ has no control over the number of quarts of used oil received by collection centers.
 Therefore, the number may fluctuate and there may be a wide range in this measure from year to year.
 TCEQ staff continues to work with the collection centers to ensure that reported values are accurate and representative of actual oil collected.